vercel/next.js/docs/basic-features/static-file-serving.md

 >
 > Read more: <http://err.sh/next.js/conflicting-public-file-page>

 > **Note**: Only assets that are in the `public` directory at [build time](/docs/api-reference/cli.md#build) will be served by Next.js.
-Files added to the directory after build time won't be discoverable until your code is rebuilt.
+Files added at runtime won't be available.
 We recommend using a third party service like [AWS S3](https://aws.amazon.com/s3/) for persistent file storage.